-How to choose the best LMS for a small business?
+How to choose the best LMS for corporate learning?

-Here are the factors to consider when you choose the best LMS software for your small business:
+Here are the factors to consider when deciding upon the best corporate learning management system for your small business:

-Your audience should be able to access the LMS via multiple platforms, whether by desktop or laptop computer with an Internet connection or by smartphone or tablet (iPhone, iPad, iPod, Android).
-Also, accessibility involves making the platform convenient to use by people with disabilities.
-For example, the ability to activate the mode for people with visual impairment.
+Your audience should be able to access the corporate LMS software via multiple platforms, whether by desktop or laptop computer with an Internet connection or by smartphone or tablet (iPhone, iPad, iPod, Android).
+Accessibility involves making the platform convenient to use by people with disabilities, for example, there is a mode for visually impaired people.

 Social learning tools

 The platform should encourage active user interaction.
-It’s a good practice to have real-time interactive discussion boards and built-in instant messaging.
-These LMS tools help increase learner engagement and collaboration.
+It’s good practice to have real-time interactive discussion boards and built-in instant messaging.
+These LMS tools increase learner engagement and collaboration.

-LMS software should be able to integrate with third-party systems.
-For example, Microsoft Outlook, iCal, Google, and Yahoo.
+LMS software should be able to integrate with third-party systems, including Microsoft Outlook, iCal, Google, and Yahoo.

 LMS platforms should provide administrators with the ability to generate automatic reports showing the progress of learners.
 The reports should break down information by subject, export reports into other applications, and be customized to include specific variables.

-A high-quality LMS works with LDAP Authentication, Active Directory, or Federated Services.
+High-quality LMS for business training works with LDAP Authentication, Active Directory, or Federated Services.
 It means administrators don’t have to include separate permissions for users.
 This security feature saves time and allows you to administer security settings behind a firewall or in the public domain.

 LMS systems should enable administrators to see a log history of all learner and instructor activity, such as learner information, curriculum, and changes made to courses.

-Agente created an LMS platform white label solution which can be easily customized to fit the needs of a small business.
-What are the perks?
+Agente created a robust LMS platform white label solution with unlimited number of users, courses and integrations that can be easily customized to fit the needs of a small business.